top of page

 Born in 1988, Hugo Sobelman is a french movie director based in Paris.
 He started his career as a stage assistant on movie sets such as Queen of Montreuil (Venice Days, Mostra de Venise 2012).
 He then worked as a freelance cameraman and editor in Paris and London for Ad Vitam, Agat Films, Rectangle and The Bureau.

 He made his debut as a movie director from 2014 by working on a dozen of musical clips for the independent label X-Ray.
 Between the years 2018 and 2020, Hugo directs his first two feature films, both documentaries : Golda Maria, which aired in world premiere at the Berlinale 2020, and Soul Kids, which won the Jury price of the F.A.M.E.
 Festival and was elected best musical documentary by the SACEM.
-Both movies should be released in 2021.
+Completed in 2025, his third documentary paints a portrait of a group of young people from Belleville in Belleville Beats.

 Eva TOURRENT